1 Example programs

 outline-mode : (or/c 'outline "outline")

-Constructs a circle with the given radius, height, mode, and color.
+Constructs a circle with the given radius, mode, and color.

 Examples: